-We tested each of these chargers, looking at how fast they deliver power and how many full charges each power bank can deliver.
-While these portable chargers are all relatively popular, they differ in important ways.
-We've get them ranked in order of what we ourselves would buy, with shoutouts for the best portable charger, as well our favorite compact charger, the fastest charger for short-term juice and more.
+Not long ago we completed a whole new round of testing on 10 of the best portable chargers, pulling from the big brands and popular competitors.
+We measured how fast they charge, and how many full phone charges each power bank stores.
+While these portable chargers are all regulars on the best seller lists, they differ in important ways.
+We've get them ranked in order of what we ourselves would buy, with shoutouts for the best portable charger, as well our favorite compact charger and the best portable charger for USB-C.

 - The best wireless chargers for iPhone and Android phones